ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 Labels for non-business steps are not in themselves meaningful.
 The labels facilitate conversations about the routes between steps, for example 'the step AA NOT is linked to BA AND'.

-Business steps in a work package are in one of four current states and in one of four potential states.
+Business steps in a work package are in one of [four current states](#current-states-of-a-business-step) and in one of [four potential states](#potential-states-of-a-business-step).
 Current states are determined by actualisation and potential states as a result of parsing.

 Any combination of one current state and one potential state is possible.

-### Conservative on output, liberal on input
+### Liberal on input, conservative on output

-Whilst a work package in the context of a procedure can be parsed to determine future possibilities, this parsing is only taken into account on output.
+Whilst a work package in the context of a procedure can be parsed to determine future possibilities, the results of parsing are only taken into account on output.
 It may be used to signify that a step is not now possible.
 The parsing code is not used on input.
 Whilst the parsing code may say a step is not now possible, this does not preclude us from actualising that step.
-Given Parliament is a complex, adaptive system and given that both rules and the interpretation of rules may change over time, we always ensure that we are able to document what has happened, rather than what the parsed procedure happen says may happen.
+Given Parliament is a complex, adaptive system and that rules and their interpretation may change over time, we always ensure that we are able to document what has happened, rather than what the parsed procedure says may happen.

 ### What may happen is often not what does happen

-Whilst the procedure maps take account of legislation, standing orders, speaker rulings and precedence to determine what may happen, what is possible according to the rule sets and what is possible in a political context may not be the same.
-For example, it is possible for the Government to table an approval motion for a made affirmative remedial order in the first 60 days of scrutiny even though it is not possible to move that motion until the second 60 days approval period is entered.
+Whilst the procedure maps take account of legislation, standing orders, speaker rulings and precedence to determine what may happen but what is possible according to the rule sets and what is possible in a political context may not be the same, for example: it is possible for a Member of the House of Commons to table a fatal prayer against a negative statutory instrument, which may be referred to and debated in a Delegated Legislation Committee.
+Once debated, it is also possible for the question to be put on that prayer in the Chamber.
+In reality, unless the Opposition finds time, it is unlikely that the motion will ever have the question put.

-In reality, the Government would almost certainly not table such a motion within the first 60 days because they'd want to see what Joint Committee on Human Rights would say about the instrument and the JCHR report would criticise them for not waiting before tabling the motion.

-In time, we hope to gather enough data about enough instruments following a particular procedure to apply that data to a work package subject to the same procedure and plot 'cowpaths' through the possibility space.
-Whilst some route is possible, we can flag to users that few - if any - feet have ever trod it.
+In time, we hope to gather enough data about enough instruments following a particular procedure to apply that data to a work package subject to the same procedure and plot ‘cowpaths’ through the possibility space.
+Whilst some route is possible, we can show that few - if any - feet have ever trod it.
 Why a particular path might not be trodden would remain in the world of politics and any advice about direction remains in the hands of the procedural offices.

 ### Parsing code